ska-sa/katsdpsigproc/doc/user/macros.rst

 By default, the return value is valid in all items in the work group.
 However, frequently only one work item actually uses the value, as seen in the example above.
-In this case one can pass ``broadcast=False`` to :c:macro:`define_function`, and only the first work item will receive the sum (others will receive an undefined value).
+In this case one can pass ``broadcast=False`` to :c:macro:`!define_function`, and only the first work item will receive the sum (others will receive an undefined value).
 This improves performance as the implementation naturally obtains the sum in the first work item and normally requires an extra step to broadcast it to the others.